LoRyder1/LoRyder1.github.io/unit1_projects/UnderstandingDependencies.md

   Try to avoid unnecessarily extensive dependencies.
 Keep in mind though, that unnecessarily extensive dependencies often occur when you group multiple parameters into a class.
 This is a common refactoring that makes the code simpler, but can cause unecessarily extensive dependencies.

+**Coupling aka (Dependencies)**

+  - *coupling* can be described as the manner and degree of *interdependence* between software modules; a measure of how closely connected two routines or modules are; the strength of the *relationships* between modules.

+  - coupling is usually contrasted with *cohesion*.
+Low coupling often correlates with high cohesion.
+Low coupling is often a sign of a *well-structured* computer system and a *good design*, and when combined with high cohesion, supports the general goals of high *readablity* and *maintainability*.

+  *Tight Coupling* = more interdepency, more coordination, mor information flow.
+  *Loose Coupling* = less interdepency, less coordinatio, less information flow.

+  **Disadvantages**

+  Tightly coupled systems
+  1. A change in one module usually forces a ripple effect of changes in other modules.
+  2. Assembly of modules might require more effort and/or time due to the increased inter-module dependency.
+  3. A particular module might be harder to reuse and/or test because dependent modules must be included.

+  **Coupling versus cohesion**

+  Coupling refers to the interdependencies between modules, while cohesion describes how related are the functions within a single module.
+Low cohesion implies that a given module performs tasks which are not very related to each other and hence can create problems as the module becomes large.